 And she's it.

-Um that this is where we've been headed.
+This is where we've been headed.

 We've got a 10-year-old girl who needs a lung transplant, and the government's involved.

-The government says yes, you can or no you can't.
+The government says, yes, you can, or no, you can't.

-Remember, do you remember that does the name Jane Sturm ring a bell with you, Greg?
+Does the name Jane Sturm ring a bell with you, Greg?

-Oh, off the top of my head, though.
+Jane's off the top of my head, though.

-So Obama conducts with ABC News a special on health care, live from the White House.
+So Obama conducts with ABC News a special on healthcare live from the White House.

 And Jane Sturm is in the audience.

-And she stands up and she asks Obama if her mother's will to live will be factored in the government's decision to pay for her pacemaker or not.
+And she stands up, and she asks Obama if her mother's will to live will be factored in the government's decision to pay for her pacemaker or not.

 And Obama said, no, somebody that old, we can't factor something as nebulous as will to live.